cashubtc/nuts/XX.md

 Charlie should return Alice's blind signatures to her, but if he doesn't then Alice can use NUT-09 to restore the signatures.
-If Charlie chooses a different keyset (not `params.keyset_id`), Alice can use NUT-09 to learn the keyset that he selected.
+For V1 and V2, if Charlie chooses a different keyset (not `params.keyset_id`), Alice can use NUT-09 to learn the keyset that he selected.
+Under the planned V3 extension, the stage-1 commitment-output keyset is fixed by `params.keyset_id`.

 While we assume that Charlie will usually take the most recent commitment, as it's the most valuable, it is not guaranteed that he will do that.